-Special systems for self-employed persons (health care only) and seamen.
+Special systems for self-employed persons (cash benefits) and seamen

-Insured person: 3.55% of reference earnings (medical benefits) and 1.15% of earnings (cash benefits and disability pensions).
-Pensioners contribute 3.55% of the old-age or survivor pension (low-income pensioners are exempt from contributions).
+Insured person: 3.55% of reference earnings (medical benefits) and 1.15% of reference earnings (cash benefits and disability pensions).
+Pensioners contribute 3.55% of the oldage or survivor pension (low-income pensioners are exempt from contributions).

-Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and to 108% of the insured's gross earnings for blue-collar workers.
+Reference earnings are equal to 100% of the insured's gross earnings for white-collar workers and 108% of the insured's gross earnings for blue-collar workers.

 If the insured person and employer are affiliated with all branches of social security, a global contribution is paid to the National Social Security Office and split according to each branch's needs.
-The global contribution rate is 37.84% of the reference earnings (13.07% is paid by the employee and 24.77% by the employer).
+The global contribution rate is 37.84% of reference earnings (13.07% is paid by the employee and 24.77% by the employer).